kennyb/captain-of-industry/coi-features.md

 - in new game on mouseover of the resource, put thr name and the quantity (ex.
 "Sand 110K")
 - in save/load game dialog, next to "+NEW SAVE" also add "Rename" -- which allows me to rename the save
 	- workaround is to click "Show in folder" button and rename it in windows explorer
+- notification when digger is complete in vehicle depot
+- press a button (f?) to override the "incompatible port"

 ### bigger things
 - inside of the island folder, save a replay file, which keeps track of every action the player makes.